arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 ```

 Kategory also provides a `Monad` instance for `Either` in the same it did for `Option` and `Try`.
-Except for the types signatures our program remains unchanged when we compute monadically over `Either`.
+Except for the types signatures our program remains unchanged when we compute over `Either`.
-All values on the left side assume th Right biased and whenever a `Left` value is found the computation short-circuits producing a result that is compatible with the function type signature.
+All values on the left side assume to be `Right` biased and whenever a `Left` value is found the computation short-circuits producing a result that is compatible with the function type signature.

 ```kotlin
 fun attackEither(): Either<NukeException, Impacted> =